What is prenatal diagnosis?

 Prenatal diagnostic examinations often serve to calm the parents.
 In some cases, the expectant mother or the expectant parents face some important questions.
 For example, you need to decide whether further examinations, which are also associated with a risk, shall be carried out in the event of a conspicuous result.

 Did you know that around 97 out of 100 children are born healthy and without a disability?
 However, before you decide to go ahead with an examination, you must consider the following: What will you do if your baby has a severe illness or disability?
 In the event of a severe disability, a termination of pregnancy in Austria is also permitted after the 3rd month of pregnancy.
 If you are unsure, allow yourself to be informed by your doctor about the prenatal diagnostic examinations or turn to one of the counselling centres.

 Prenatal diagnosis – where?

-If you would like to register for prenatal diagnosis, please contact the appropriate department of the following public hospitals:
+If you would like to register for a prenatal diagnosis, please contact your gynecologist or your gynecologist.

 What type of examinations are there?

 After around the 12th to 14 week of gestation, your child is already very far developed.
 With an exact ultrasound examination, your doctor can discover or exclude larger abnormalities and malformations.

 Nuchal fold measurement (11th to 14th week of gestation)